On Continuous-Time Gaussian Channels: Introduction

 Apparently a sampling theorem, whose spirit is in line with the Shannon-Nyquist sampling theorem, is of practical and theoretical value due to the fact it deals with the ``real'' values of the channel output; and, as will be elaborated later, approximation theorems seem to be surprisingly useful in a number of respects despite the fact it only deals with the ``approximated'' values of the channel output: it can certainly provide alternative rigorous tools in translating results from discrete time to continuous time; more importantly, as elaborated in Section~\ref{infinite-bandwidth-revisited}, it lays the foundation for the approximation approach, which gives us the intuition in the point-to-point continuous-time setting, which will further help us to deliver rigorous treatments of multi-user continuous-time Gaussian channels in Section~\ref{multi-user-Gaussian-channels}.

-More specifically, in Section~\ref{multi-user-Gaussian-channels}, guided by the intuition gleaned from the approximation approach (see Remark~\ref{approximation-heuristics}), we rigorously derive the capacity regions of a continuous-time white Gaussian multiple access channel (Theorem~\ref{Theorem-MAC}) and a continuous-time white Gaussian broadcast channel (Theorem~\ref{Theorem-BC-Without-Feedback}).
+More specifically, in Section~\ref{multi-user-Gaussian-channels}, we derive the capacity regions of a continuous-time white Gaussian multiple access channel (Theorem~\ref{Theorem-MAC}), a continuous-time white Gaussian interference channel (Theorem~\ref{Theorem-IC-Without-Feedback}), and a continuous-time white Gaussian broadcast channel (Theorem~\ref{Theorem-BC-Without-Feedback}).
 Here, we note that when there is no feedback, as discussed in Remark~\ref{sampling-heuristics}, the results above are ``long known'' in the sense that they are roughly suggested by the conventional sampling approach, or alternatively, the low SNR equivalence in (A).
 However, to the best of our knowledge, explicit formulations and statements of such results are missing in the literature and their rigourous proofs are non-trivial (for instance, when establishing Theorem~\ref{Theorem-BC-Without-Feedback}, we have to resort to the continuous-time I-MMSE relationship~\cite{gu05}, which has been established only recently).
-By comparison, the presence of feedback necessitates the use of the approximation approach, which help us to connect relevant results and proofs in discrete time to analyze how feedback affects the aforementioned capacity regions: feedback will increase the capacity regions of some continuous-time Gaussian broadcast (Theorem~\ref{Theorem-BC-With-Feedback-2}), while it will not increase capacity regions of a continuous-time physically degraded Gaussian broadcast channel (Theorem~\ref{Theorem-BC-With-Feedback-1}) and a continuous-time Gaussian multiple access channels (Theorem~\ref{Theorem-MAC}).
+By comparison, the presence of feedback necessitates the use of the approximation approach, which help us to connect relevant results and proofs in discrete time to analyze how feedback affects the capacity regions of families of continuous-time multi-user one-hop Gaussian channels: feedback will increase the capacity regions of some continuous-time Gaussian broadcast channels (Theorem~\ref{Theorem-BC-With-Feedback-2}) and interference channels (Theorem~\ref{Theorem-IC-With-Feedback}), while it will not increase capacity regions of a continuous-time physically degraded Gaussian broadcast channel (Theorem~\ref{Theorem-BC-With-Feedback-1}) and a continuous-time Gaussian multiple access channels (Theorem~\ref{Theorem-MAC}).